ZenWave360/karate-ide/README.md

 Explore your APIs and Debug [Karate](https://github.com/intuit/karate) test scripts within VS Code.

+This project started from original [Karate Runner](https://github.com/kirksl/karate-runner/).
+Lot of functionality has been added, configuration was refactored and prortions of code rewritten from scratch.

+This VS Code extension is only compatible with Karate 1.0.0+ while [Karate Runner](https://github.com/kirksl/karate-runner/) remains compatible with all versions of Karate.

 > :warning: **Beta**: This is an unfinished and beta extension.

 ## Debug Karate Scripts